Discoveries or Trivia?

 When learning something new and big, do a few to throw away, if practical.
 What better way to get acquainted with the domain, and get a feel for the shape your ideas actually take on when they descend from the ether and actually hit the ground?

-- No kidding.
+No kidding.
 I believe I'm not completely naive, but have discovered that I'm more naive than I expect, Even taking this insight into account.
-I am still surprised when I get a look behind the curtain.
+I am still surprised when I get a look behind the curtain, discover what people are really thinking.
 Sometimes even when it's my own curtain...

 ... which are redeemable in any faith, not just that of the original threat.
 And, bonus, it doesn't matter how few copies you forward, or to whom.

-(Thanks are due Christine Cole for her brave example pointing the way, and the spiritual law firm, Para, Dox, and Whimsy, for their diligence in verifying this metaphysical loophole...)
+(Thanks to Christine Cole for her brave example pointing the way, and the spiritual law firm, Para, Dox, and Whimsy, for their diligence in verifying this metaphysical loophole...)

 Resentment and pity are actually anger masquerading as something else, and the masquerade makes them debilitating.